2 Ways to Master Your Next Phone Interview

 Rule 1 | Only Apply to the Jobs You Want

-The first, and possibly most obvious rule, is to actually want the job.
+The first, and possibly most overlooked rule, is to actually want the job.

 Phone interviews leave very little room for error.
 If you don’t want the job, you’re least likely to convey excitement over the phone or do the basic research it takes to have a substantive conversation.